Kiran7007/Interview-Preparation/kotlin/kotlin-basics.md

 ### Answer

-- **Deep explanation:** A singleton object scoped to the class; can implement interfaces; Kotlin uses it instead of static blocks.
+- **In plain words:** A singleton object scoped to the class; can implement interfaces; Kotlin uses it instead of static blocks.
-- **Trade-offs:** Still an object—can hold state; misuse becomes hidden global state.
+- **What to watch for:** Still an object—can hold state; misuse becomes hidden global state.
-- **Real-world example:** Factory methods + constants colocated with class.
+- **Example:** Factory methods + constants colocated with class.

 ### Useful links